tonethar/IGME-330-Master/notes/HW-ajax-2.md

 ## VI.
 Submission

 - The containing folder must be named **lastName-firstInitial-ajax-2**
-- See the dropbox for submission instructions
+- ZIP and post this folder to the myCourses dropbox

 <hr><hr>